oneapi-src/oneDAL/docs/source/onedal/data-management/data-source/csv.rst

 Operation
 ~~~~~~~~~

-:cpp:expr:`oneapi::dal::table` is the only supported value of the :code:`Object`
+:cpp:expr:`oneapi::dal::v1::table` is the only supported value of the :code:`Object`
 template parameter for :cpp:expr:`read` operation with CSV data source.

 .. namespace:: oneapi::dal